 Author Amy Tan’s The Joy Luck Club, published in 1989, was much different from other novels that were occupying the bestseller lists at the time.
-In describing the emotional connection between Chinese-Americans and their immigrant mothers who gather for games of mah-jongg at a social club, Tan was shining a light on an under-represented culture.
+In describing the emotional connection between Chinese Americans and their immigrant mothers who gather for games of mah-jongg at a social club, Tan was shining a light on an under-represented culture.
 The book became a sensation, inspiring a 1993 movie and helping open doors for other depictions of Asian life in media.
-Here are some other facts about Tan’s influential work, as seen in Mental Floss's book The Curious Reader.
+Here are some other facts about Tan’s influential book.

 1. Amy Tan didn’t originally aspire to be a novelist.

 If lived experiences inform a writer’s best work, then Amy Tan has a deep reservoir to draw from.
 Before the age of 18, Tan had lived in 12 homes around the San Francisco area.
 At 15, her father John and brother Peter both succumbed to brain tumors, prompting her mother to take Tan and her younger brother John Jr. to travel Europe before Tan graduated from high school in Switzerland.

 After stints at five different colleges, Tan emerged with degrees in English and linguistics and became a language development specialist before turning to freelance business writing.
 Becoming a novelist was the furthest thing from her mind, but Tan did have an interest in short fiction and attended a writer’s group led by Molly Giles, setting her on the path to becoming a full-time fiction writer.